Non Partisan & Odd Year Elections

 Odd Year Elections comprise city and town councils, primarily home rule communities that elect council members and retain judicial appointments.
 Odd numbered years may also serve Special Districts.
 These are non partisan contests.

 The Approval Voting method can be used in Non-Partisan elections to avoid costly run-off elections.
 This is an effect of the simplicity of method itself.
-Unlike Instant Run-Off or numerically ranked voting, the tally of votes is transparently the sum of all votes cast.
-Other alternative methods, such as Ranked Voting, involve more complex math and are not readily understandable for voters and elections officials.
+Unlike Instant Run-Off, numerically ranked voting, or proportional representation, the tally of votes is transparently the sum of all votes cast.
+Other alternative methods, such as Ranked Voting, involve more complex math and are not readily understandable for voters and many elections officials.

 |Mayor Jones needs 40% Approval to avoid being replaced.
 If he gets this Approval, all others lose.
 If he doesn’t, then the one candidate with the most votes is the new Mayor.|